CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-02.md

 The architecture for this lab involves the following key components:

-- **Azure Application Gateway**: Acts as the entry point for the web application, routing traffic to the backend.
+- **Azure Application Gateway:** Acts as the entry point for the web application, routing traffic to the backend.
 It integrates with Web Application Firewall (WAF) to inspect incoming traffic and prevent malicious attacks, such as SQL injection and XSS, ensuring a secure application environment.

-- **Web Application Firewall (WAF)**: Integrated with both Azure Application Gateway and Azure Front Door, the WAF helps protect the web application from threats and vulnerabilities by filtering and blocking malicious traffic based on custom security policies.
+- **Web Application Firewall (WAF):** Integrated with both Azure Application Gateway and Azure Front Door, the WAF helps protect the web application from threats and vulnerabilities by filtering and blocking malicious traffic based on custom security policies.
 It ensures the application remains secure from a range of attacks.

-- **Azure Front Door**: A global load balancer and traffic manager that ensures high availability and low latency for the application by routing traffic to the nearest region.
+- **Azure Front Door:** A global load balancer and traffic manager that ensures high availability and low latency for the application by routing traffic to the nearest region.
 It provides an additional layer of security through its own WAF and rate limiting features, preventing abuse by controlling the number of requests a client can make within a specified time frame.

-- **Azure Virtual Machines (VMs)**: Hosts the backend services of the application, providing the necessary compute resources for processing requests and serving the application content.
+- **Azure Virtual Machines (VMs):** Hosts the backend services of the application, providing the necessary compute resources for processing requests and serving the application content.
 These VMs are protected by the Application Gateway and WAF to ensure that only secure traffic reaches the backend.

-- **Rate Limiting (via Azure Front Door)**: This feature controls the number of requests that a client can make within a specific time period, protecting the application from Denial of Service (DoS) attacks.
+- **Rate Limiting (via Azure Front Door):** This feature controls the number of requests that a client can make within a specific time period, protecting the application from Denial of Service (DoS) attacks.
 Rate limiting ensures the application remains responsive and maintains a smooth user experience, even under heavy traffic conditions.

 ## Getting Started with the Lab